gen2-acidking/GSPS/README.md

 GSPS is a really fucked up tool.
 GSPS is a local gentoo mirror and provisioning endpoint that's installed with GSPS.

 Depending on your hardware, bootstrapping GSPS takes about 15-25 hours.
-Installs and provisioning are automated but usage still expects the user (literally just me) to have solid Gentoo fudnamentals.
+Installs and provisioning are automated but usage still expects the user (literally just me) to have solid Gentoo fundamentals.

 ## Overview